Accounting & Tax terms explained

 Credit Note

 Also known as a credit memo, a credit note is a letter issued to the customer by the supplier or vendor.
-The credit note is used to notify the client about the amount credited either because of incorrect invoicing or the provision of low-quality goods.
+The credit note is used to notify the client about the amount credited, either because of incorrect invoicing or the provision of low-quality goods.

 Current Asset